Intrinsic training dynamics of deep neural networks: Dynamics of over-parameterized models

-The conservation laws associated with a given parameterization $\phi$ have been almost exhaustively studied for parameterizations corresponding to linear networks, ReLU networks, and attention layers.
-In particular, prior work has shown that all conservation laws for $\phi$ in the cases of ReLU (cf \Cref{ex:2layerReLU-factorization}) and linear (cf \Cref{ex:LNN-factorization}) networks (see \cite{marcotte2023abide}) as well as for an attention layer (see \cite{marcottetransformative}) are captured by the following proposition (\cite{marcotte2023abide}).
+We denote $\phi_1, \cdots, \phi_d$ the $d$ coordinate functions of the reparameterization $\phi: \R^D \mapsto \phi(\theta) \in \R^{d} \in \mathcal{C}^\infty(\RD, \R^d)$.
+Since $\phi$ yields a factorization of the loss, functions $h$ such that $\nabla h(\theta) \perp \nabla \phi_i(\theta)$ for each $i$ and each $\theta$ remain constant along the trajectory. {This has been thoroughly analyzed, see e.g. \cite{marcotte2023abide,marcottekeep}, using the following definition.} \begin{definition}[Conservation law for $\phi$] A function $h \in \mathcal{C}^1(\Omega, \R)$ is a conservation law for $\phi$ on $\Omega$ if for any $\theta \in \Omega$ one has $\partial \phi (\theta) \nabla h(\theta) = 0$, i.e. for each $\theta \in \Omega$ and $i$, $\langle \nabla \phi_i (\theta), \nabla h(\x) \rangle = 0$. \end{definition} \begin{proposition} Under \Cref{as:main_assumption} on \reb{$\ell$,} $\phi$ \reb{and $\Omega$}, if $h \in \mathcal{C}^1(\Omega, \R)$ satisfies $\partial \phi (\theta) \nabla h(\theta) = 0$ on $\RG{\Omega}$, then $h$ remains constant during the trajectory $\theta(t)$ of \eqref{eq:GF} \RG{for any initialization $\theta_0 \in \Omega$}. \end{proposition} The conservation laws associated with a given parameterization $\phi$ have been almost exhaustively studied for parameterizations corresponding to linear networks, ReLU networks, and attention layers.
+In particular, prior work has shown that all conservation laws for $\phi$ in the cases of ReLU (cf \Cref{ex:2layerReLU-factorization}) and linear (cf \Cref{ex:LNN-factorization}) networks (see \cite{marcotte2023abide}) as well as for an attention layer (see \cite{marcottetransformative}) are captured by the following proposition \citep{marcotte2023abide}.
+In \cite{le2022training}, the authors also give canonical conservation laws for general DAG ReLU architectures.
+We recall these conservation laws in \Cref{lemma:daglaws}.
 This has been proven theoretically for two-layer networks and empirically validated for deeper architectures using symbolic computation (see \cite{marcotte2023abide}).
+One of the contributions of this paper (see \Cref{coro:truenumber} and \Cref{coro:truenumberdag}) is to establish the completeness of conservation laws for $\phi$ associated with any DAG ReLU network.
 It is worth noticing that all conservation laws \RG{in such cases} are polynomials.

 \begin{proposition}[Conservation laws for classical $\phi$ on $\RD$] Consider $\theta = (U_L, \cdots, U_1)$ and $\phi_{\mathtt{Lin}} (\x) \coloneqq U_L \cdots U_1$ from \Cref{ex:LNN-factorization} (resp. $\phi_{\mathtt{ReLU}}$ from \Cref{ex:2layerReLU-factorization}).
 The functions